gioagu/3dcitydb_ade/03_utility_network_ade/README.md

 Latest release
 --------------
-The current release of the 3DCityDB extension implements the [Utility Network ADE v.0.9.4](https://github.com/TatjanaKutzner/CityGML-UtilityNetwork-ADE) and the current release of the software is Alfa 1.
+The current release of the 3DCityDB extension implements the [Utility Network ADE v.0.9.4](https://github.com/TatjanaKutzner/CityGML-UtilityNetwork-ADE) and the current release of the software is Beta.
-Download the SQL scripts for PostgreSQL/PostGIS [here](https://github.com/gioagu/3dcitydb/03_utilitynetwork/).
+Download the SQL scripts for PostgreSQL/PostGIS [here](https://github.com/gioagu/3dcitydb_ade/tree/master/03_utility_network_ade/postgresql).

 System requirements
 -------------------